tayruxin/tp/docs/UserGuide.md

 **Step 4: Launch LinkMeIn:**
 Depending on your operating system, do one of the following to launch LinkMeIn:
 1. For Windows users:
-   - Double-click on the `LinkMeIn.jar` file to launch the application
+   - Double-click on the `LinkMeIn.jar` file to launch the application.
 2. For Mac users:
    * Open up your terminal.
-If you are unsure of how to do so, you can refer to [here]().
+If you are unsure of how to do so, you can head over to [here](#2-how-do-i-open-up-my-terminal-).
-   * Navigate to the folder where you have placed the jar file with the `cd` command
+   * Navigate to the folder where you have placed the jar file with the `cd` command.
-   * For example if you have placed the jar file in the Documents folder, type `cd Documents` and press Enter
+   * For example if you have placed the jar file in the Documents folder, type `cd Documents` and press Enter.
-   * Type `java -jar LinkMeIn.jar` and press Enter
+   * Type `java -jar LinkMeIn.jar` and press Enter.

 <div markdown="block" class="alert alert-danger">
 **:exclamation: Warning:**<br>